robertofem/CycloneVSoC-examples/Linux-applications/Test_DMA_PL330_LKM/README.md

 -----------
 If you wanna use the compiler used to compile the [DMA_PL330_LKM](https://github.com/robertofem/CycloneVSoC-examples/tree/master/Linux-modules/DMA_PL330_LKM) driver, just open a Linux Terminal, navigate until the folder of the project and type **_make_**.

 If you are in Windows or you do not have available the toolchain used to compile [DMA_PL330_LKM](https://github.com/robertofem/CycloneVSoC-examples/tree/master/Linux-modules/DMA_PL330_LKM) driver you can compile with the compiler in Intel FPGA SoC EDS.
-Modify the makefile to point to the correct toolchain (uncomment the toolchain used to compile the driver and uncomment the SoC EDS toolchain).
+Modify the makefile to point to the correct toolchain (comment the toolchain used to compile the driver and uncomment the SoC EDS toolchain).
 Then open *SoC EDS Command Shell* (*Intel FPGA SoC EDS* needs to be installed in your system), navigate to the folder of the example and type **_make_**.
 This program was tested with Intel *FPGA SoC EDS v16.1*.

 The compilation process generates the executable file *test_DMA_PL330_LKM* in both cases.